Zarrinshahr: Geography and climate

-Zarrin Shahr has a population of about 55,000.
+Culture

 Expatriate Zohreh Bayatrizi describes the city as multi-cultural.
 The two main groups are Persians, who have lived in the area at least since 12th century AD, and Azeri Turks, who were forcibly settled in Riz in the 17th century by the Safavid rulers.

-In the past 30 years people, from various parts of Iran have moved to Zarrin Shahr to work in the nearby steel mill factory (zobe ahan).
-The single largest immigrant group are the Bakhtiaris from the nearby province of Chahar Mahal Va Bakhtiari.
+In the past 30 years people from various parts of Iran have moved to Zarrinshahr to work in the nearby steel mill factory (zobe ahan).
+The single largest immigrant group are Bakhtiaris from the nearby province of Chaharmahal and Bakhtiari.
 The second largest group are from Khuzestan after the onset of the Iran–Iraq War in 1980.
-Most of the latter were placed in camps just outside the city and most have returned home after the ceasefire.
+Most of the latter were placed in camps just outside the city and most returned home after the ceasefire.

 Sports

-Zarrin Shahr has Greco-Roman wrestling and martial arts teams that are competitive nationally.
+Zarrinshahr has Greco-Roman wrestling and martial arts teams that are competitive nationally.

+Notable people

+Ismail bin Mohammad Rizi: Author of the book Hayat al-Nufus on Eastern philosophy between 673 and 675 AH, a copy of which is available in Tehran University Library with retrieval number 1.2.4.

+Zain al-Abidin Rizi: Scribe of the documents of al-Ahkam fi Sharh Shariah al-Islam on Monday, 26 Rabi al-Awwal 1061 AH, which is available in the library of Ibn Maskawayh under retrieval number 2857.